The Residential Nil-Rate Band – Have you reviewed your Will?

 If you have a trust in your Will, particularly a discretionary trust, then you should consider reviewing it to ensure it makes use of the tax saving benefit of the RNRB.
 The RNRB will only be available in this situation if direct descendants are named as discretionary beneficiaries of the trust and an appointment is made (via a deed) out of the trust within two years of death.
 It should be noted that the drafting of such a deed would be more expensive than updating your Will naming the children as absolute beneficiaries.
 Why not make the changes now?

 Other reasons to review your Will

 There are also other reasons you may wish to review your Will, such as if you want to change who is to administer your estate on your death, whether you have additional beneficiaries, such as grandchildren you now wish to benefit; or your circumstances have changed and you wish to revise the whole document.

-If you would like to speak to someone about making a Will or reviewing a current Will free of charge (whether it was prepared by MS Rubric or not), then please contact Christian Evans, Head of our Private Client department on 01454 800 008.
+If you would like to speak to someone about making a Will or reviewing a current Will free of charge (whether it was prepared by MS Rubric or not), then please contact the Private Client Department on 01454 800 008.